A red sky in the morning is a Shepherd's warning.

 Summer: Lurking beneath the surface of everything lays a benign tumour waiting to turn malignant.

 The paintings have glow in the dark texts that are revealed when the lights are turned out: the context and meaning forever changed.

 Autumn: The superficiality of existence cannot be measured, only witnessed: seen or ignored or missed.

 The sunset that seems to be the most dazzling and dramatic bears the consequences of the most dire pollution.

-Kötting lives, works and teaches in Los Angeles, California and West Salisbury, Vermont.
+Kötting lives and works between Philadelphia and West Salisbury, Vermont.

 Born in London, UK.

 Moved to Brighton; while there escaped to Chicago for six months.
 Disappeared in the French Pyrenees for a year.
 Moved to Philadelphia for a year.
 Moved to Rome for a year.
 Moved to Brooklyn, New York for 15 years.
-Started living part time in Vermont in 1996.
+Started living part time in Vermont in 1998.
 Moved to Los Angeles in 2005.
 Left Los Angeles in 2019.
 Currently living between Salisbury, Vermont and Philadelphia